Celebrate Hispanic Heritage with Infobase

 American History

-Infobase’s acclaimed American History database is a comprehensive resource that spans our nation’s history, with a user-friendly interface and award-winning content—a virtual library of American history for educators, students, and researchers.
+Infobase’s acclaimed American History database is a comprehensive multimedia resource that spans our nation’s history, with a user-friendly interface and award-winning content—a virtual library of American history for educators, students, and researchers.
 Hispanic and multicultural content highlights include:

 • Editorially Curated Topic Center on Latino-American History: specially selected content that provides a study guide for Latino-American Studies